networkop/envoy-split-proxy/README.md

 ip route add default via <IP_OF_ARM_BOX> metric 10
 ```

-On the ARM box set up an iptables redirect to send all HTTPS traffic to envoy:
+On the ARM box set up an iptables redirect to send all HTTP and HTTPS traffic to envoy:

 ```
-sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 10000
+sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 10000 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 10001
 ```

 Copy `envoy.yaml` and `split.yaml` into your `pwd` and run: